-• Net Cumulative Energy Savings
+Net Cumulative Energy Savings

-The Conservation First Framework seeks to reduce electricity consumption in Ontario by a total of 8.7 Gigawatt Hours (GWh) between 2015 and 2020.
-In 2016, Lakefront Utilities Inc. launched into the province's Conservation First Framework, tasked with reducing 12,170 Megawatt Hours (MWh) of electricity consumption within LUI's service territory by 2020.
-LUI achieved 1,186 MWh of savings in 2016, and have accomplished 30% of their 6 year target.
-By leveraging IESO's Save On Energy programs, LUI is continuing to help residential, low income, commercial and industrial customers better understand and reduce their energy usage through the range of energy conservation tools, resources and incentives.
+The Conservation First Framework seeks to reduce electricity consumption in Ontario by a total of 8.7 Terawatt Hours (TWh) between 2015 and 2020.
+Lakefront Utilities Inc. has been tasked with reducing 12,170 Megawatt Hours (MWh) of electricity consumption within LUI's service territory by 2020.
+LUI achieved 3,140 MWh of savings in 2017, and have accomplished 61% of their 6 year target.
+By leveraging IESO's Save On Energy programs, LUI is continuing to help residential, low income, commercial and industrial customers better understand and reduce their energy usage through the range of energy conservation tools, resources, programs and incentives.